PeppeL-G/bagawork/docs/src/routes/(default)/documentation/updater/+page.md

 ::: tip Example

-In this example, the method passed to `childCreator()` is only called when the user directly comes to to the page, so the usefulness of the `Updater` component is not shown, but it demonstrated how one can use `childCreator()`.
+In this example, the method passed to `childCreator()` is only called when the user directly comes to to the page, so the usefulness of the `Updater` component is not shown, but it demonstrates how one can use `childCreator()`.

 ```js baga-show-editor-code
 class StartPage extends Page{